sofonyas66/INSA-Cybersecurity/Notes/Day-01-Linux-Intro.md

 - Attendance is tracked every Saturday and Sunday
 - Progress is monitored via **GitHub** — notes, assignments, and challenges must be pushed regularly
 - Recommended note-taking tools: **Obsidian** or **Notion**
-- Transport is self-arranged (INSA does not provide it)
-- The Telegram group is the primary communication channel for updates and orientation

 ---

 ## 🐧 The Linux Philosophy